-This is a call for proposals under the Digital Europe Programme (DIGITAL).
+This is a call for proposals for EU action grants in the field of Accelerating the Best Use of Technologies under the Digital Europe Programme (DIGITAL).

 The regulatory framework for this EU Funding Programme is set out in:

 - Regulation 2018/1046 (EU Financial Regulation) - the basic act (Digital Europe Regulation 2021/6941).